 Just before you are ready to serve check the seasoning and melt in a couple of squares dark chocolate.
 Serve with white rice or baked sweet potato, a sliced avocado and lots of chopped fresh coriander.

 Most homemade curry recipes are already free from sugar, gluten, dairy, soya, junk and damaged fat sources or are at least easily adaptable.

 Gently fry an onion in two tablespoons of butter in a saucepan over a medium high heat until soft.
-Add 400g diced chicken, a thinly sliced courgette, a chopped head of broccoli (dice the stalk.) and any fresh beans.
-Once the chicken is cooked through add a couple of tablespoons of Thai green curry paste and 250mls of either gluten free or homemade chicken stock.
+Add 400g diced chicken and stir.
+Once the chicken is cooked through add a couple of tablespoons of Thai green curry paste, 250mls of either gluten free or homemade chicken stock, a thinly sliced courgette, a chopped head of broccoli (dice the stalk.) and a handful of fresh beans.